What is the difference between powered air and supplied air respirators?

 Gases and vapors (from fluids like solvents) are broken down or dissolved in the air and can't be caught with a particle filter.
 Gas and vapor respirators filter incoming air through at least one chemical-containing cartridge or canister.
 These chemicals absorb (or ingest) and artificially change the impurity.

 They may likewise have a particle barrier.
-Moreover, a few respirators contain more than one kind of cartridge to filter a few risky fumes without a moment's delay.
-Cartridges are color-coded to recognize which pollutants the filter.
-If you wish to know more, visit the National Institute of Occupational Safety and Health (NIOSH) for a rundown of the color of codes and the pollutants against which they safeguard.
+Moreover, a few respirators contain more than one type of cartridge to filter various hazardous fumes immediately.
+Cartridges are color-coded to recognize which pollutants the filter removes.
+If you wish to know more, visit the National Institute of Occupational Safety and Health (NIOSH) for a rundown of the color codes and the pollutants against which they safeguard.

-Air-filtering respirators (APR) are utilized under the accompanying conditions:
+Air-filtering respirators (APR) are utilized under the following conditions:

 • the wearer is determined as "physically qualified" by a doctor or a professional;